menaveenshankar/git-coco/README.md

  or their email ids. **Key bindings** - Select using ```TAB``` or ```up-arrow/down-arrow``` key.
  ![autosuggest_coauthor_input](screenshots/autosuggest.png)

-  **Autosuggest** co-author groups - if a bunch of you repeatedly work together, then adding the same co-authors repeatedly from scratch is a hassle.
+  **Autosuggest** co-author groups - if a bunch of you work together frequently, then adding the same co-authors repeatedly from scratch is a hassle.
 You can make use of the autosuggest feature based on history to circumvent this. **Key bindings** - Select using ```right-arrow``` key.

   e.g. if Batman and Superman work together on multiple commits, then for the next commit you only need to type Batman.
 The autosuggest feature